 Megan Dykeman was elected MLA for Langley East in the 2020 general election.
-She is a member of the Legislative Review Committee, the Select Standing Committee on Finance and Government Services, the Select Standing Committee on Legislative Initiatives, and the Select Standing Committee on Parliamentary Reform, Ethical Conduct, Standing Orders and Private Bills.
+She is a member of the Legislative Review Committee, the Appointment Orders Committee, the Cabinet Committee on Economy, the Select Standing Committee on Crown Corporations, the Select Standing Committee on Finance and Government Services, the Select Standing Committee on Legislative Initiatives, and the Select Standing Committee on Parliamentary Reform, Ethical Conduct, Standing Orders and Private Bills.

 Megan is deeply connected to her community of Langley, where she has worked as a small business owner and farmer, taken on many public service roles, and is raising her two children.